Need help with SEO? Check out our SEO Services and let our professional team, help you.

 The Web is becoming an increasingly multilingual place.
 Though English is still the top language on the Web, Chinese and Spanish now hold a plurality and both are growing much more rapidly.

 Already the majority of Internet users don’t speak English, at least not as their primary language but very few English-speaking sites reach out to this audience, essentially ignoring over half of the Web’s users.

 Many feel this is unnecessary because their site is only available in English.
 However, more and more people are multilingual themselves and, even if they aren’t, automated translation tools such as Google Translate make it easy enough to read pages not in one’s native language.

-Unfortunately, link-building across multiple languages is no simple task.
-We discovered it quite quickly at 123 Neon Signs.
-But for those who want to try, here are a few simple tips to help you get started.
+Unfortunately, link building across multiple languages is no simple task.
+But for those who want to try, here are a few simple tips to help you get started: